HLR/DomiKnowS/developer/KNOWLEDGE.md

 Relationships between predicates can be expressed using **logical connectives**.
 The most common is the conditional statement ('if'), but all other logical connectives, such as conjunction ('and'), disjunction ('or'), negation ('not'), and biconditional ('if and only if'), are supported as well.

 **Quantifiers** can be applied to variables within predicate expressions.
-By default, the universal quantifier 'for every' is presumed, implying that each entity from the domain of discourse is subject to the constraint unless stated otherwise.
+By default, the universal quantifier 'for every' is presumed, suggesting that each entity from the domain of discourse is subject to the constraint unless stated otherwise.

-The DomiKnows library offers constructs for expressing detailed specifications for specific quantifiers.
-These allow for the selection of entities from the domain of discourse, which will then be evaluated by the predicate.
+The DomiKnows library offers constructs that allow for the detailed specification of particular quantifiers.
+These constructs facilitate the selection of entities from the domain of discourse, which will then be evaluated by the predicate.

 Both graphs and logical constraints are defined in **Python** code using constructs from the DomiKnows library.
 Blow is the overview of the DomiKnows API and concepts used to define the domain knowledge.